 Saturn orbits the Sun at an average distance (semi-major axis) of 1.429 billion km (8.879 million mi; 9.5549 AU).
 Because its orbit is elliptical – with an eccentricity of 0.05555 – its distance from the Sun ranges from 1.35 billion km (8.388 million mi; 9.024 AU) at its closest (perihelion) to 1.509 billion km (mi; 10.086 AU) at its farthest (aphelion).

 With an average orbital speed of 9.69 km/s, it takes Saturn 29.457 Earth years (or 10,759 Earth days) to complete a single revolution around the Sun.
 In other words, a year on Saturn lasts about as long as 29.5 years here on Earth.
 However, Saturn also takes just over 10 and a half hours (10 hours 33 minutes) to rotate once on its axis.
 This means that a single year on Saturn lasts about 24,491 Saturnian solar days.

-Another interesting feature is the amount of the rings that we can see from Earth.
-For part of its orbit, Saturn’s rings are seen at their widest point, and Saturn has its familiar ringed planet appearance.
-But then as it continues on its orbit around the Sun, the angle of Saturn’s rings decreases until they disappear entirely from our point of view.
-Of course, the rings haven’t actually disappeared, we’re just seeing them edge-on.
-And then a few years later, our seeing angle improves and we can see the beautiful rings again.
+It is because of this that what we can see of Saturn’s rings from Earth changes over time.
+For part of its orbit, Saturn’s rings are seen at their widest point.
+But as it continues on its orbit around the Sun, the angle of Saturn’s rings decreases until they disappear entirely from our point of view.
+This is because we are seeing them edge-on.
+After a few more years, our angle improves and we can see the beautiful ring system again.

 We have also recorded an entire episode of Astronomy Cast that’s just about Saturn.
 Listen here, Episode 59: Saturn.